scwatts/nextflow-s3-multipart-upload-error/README.md

         ...
 13 common frames omitted
 ```

-This eventually causes the pipeline run to fail after Nextflow attempts to stage the file(s) three times
+This eventually causes the pipeline run to fail after Nextflow attempts to stage the file(s) three times.

-Notably this does not occur when running the exact same analysis with Nextflow 25.04.6 via `NXF_VER=25.04.6 nextflow run ...`
+Notably this does not occur when running the exact same analysis with Nextflow 25.04.6

 ## Requirements